13 seasons available

 David and Mike trek to Colorado for a 1971 Ford Crew Cab 4x4 tow truck.

-Roadkill survived 50 episodes and in that time, we've built a whole lot of cars; in this episode we've got a shootout of the 10 that are still running and driving.
+Roadkill survived 50 episodes and in that time, we've built a lot of cars; in this episode we've got a shootout of the 10 that are still running and driving.

 Roadkill brings back a Mazda pickup powered by a 455 Oldsmobile in the bed!